Frank-Walter Steinmeier: Israeli–Palestinian conflict

 In the Israeli–Palestinian conflict, Steinmeier supports a two-state solution and calls for an end to the Israeli occupation of the Palestinian territories.
 He welcomed the United Nations Security Council Resolution 2334 and said the Israeli settlements on occupied territory form an obstacle to peace and a two-state solution.
 He further said that "a democratic Israel is achievable only through a two-state-solution".
 Steinmeier praised the speech by US Secretary of State John Kerry which outlined the United States' position on the Israeli–Palestinian conflict in December 2016; in the speech Kerry said a peace agreement must be based on the 1967 lines, that all citizens must enjoy equal rights, that occupation must end, that the Palestinian refugee issue must be resolved, and that Jerusalem must be the capital of both states, and criticised the Netanyahu government's agenda as driven by "extreme elements".

+Steinmeier voiced support for Israel during the Gaza war.
+He called on Arabs living in Germany to distance themselves from Hamas.

 Relations with Iran

-Steinmeier is a staunch proponent of the Iran nuclear deal framework, and has called the agreement "an opening for further diplomatic endeavors".
+Steinmeier visited Iran in October 2015 – it was the first extended visit by a German foreign minister to Iran in 12 years.
+After meeting his Iranian colleague counterpart Mohammed Javad Zarif, Steinmeier said that while Berlin and Tehran did not have congruent views on the Syrian conflict, they had "a common interest in ensuring an end to the killings."
+Iran, along with Russia, was a key backer of the Syrian government.
+The conflict had killed more than 250,000 people at the time, according to UN estimates.
+Pointing to the conflicts in Syria, Yemen and Iraq, Steinmeier underlined: "The region needs more diplomacy, not less."